Tubular cluster algebras I: categorification: Introduction

 The cluster algebras we will study in this article are those which are given by a matrix $B$ whose associated diagram is one in Figure~\ref{fig:ellipticR} (the symbol close to the diagram denotes the associated elliptic root system, see Point (c) below).
 We call these four cluster algebras \emph{tubular}, due to their categorifaction by a tubular cluster category which we discuss in the present paper.

 In~\cite{FZ2} Fomin and Zelevinsky showed that a cluster algebra $\cA(B)$ is of finite type if and only if $B$ is mutation equivalent to the skew-symmetrization of a Cartan matrix of finite type.
 Moreover, they obtained in this case a natural bijection between the cluster variables and almost positive roots in the corresponding root system.
 A broader class of cluster algebras are those with a mutation finite exchange matrix.
-Each cluster algebras associated to the signed adjacency matrix of arcs of a triangulation on a (possibly bordered) two-dimensional surface, studied by Fomin, Shapiro and Thurston~\cite{FST}, belongs to this class.
+Each cluster algebra associated with the signed adjacency matrix of arcs of a triangulation on a (possibly bordered) two-dimensional surface, studied by Fomin, Shapiro and Thurston~\cite{FST}, belongs to this class.
 Note that in this case cluster variables are parametrized by tagged arcs on the corresponding surface.
 In a recent paper by Felikson, Shapiro and Tumarkin~\cite{FeShTu08} it is shown that there are besides the above mentioned family of mutation finite exchange matrices only 11 further (exceptional) mutation classes of skew-symmetric exchange matrices of rank $\geq 3$, namely those given by: \begin{itemize} \item[(a)] Cartan matrices of type $\sE_6$, $\sE_7$, $\sE_8$.
 The corresponding cluster algebras are of finite type. \item[(b)] generalized Cartan matrices of type $\tilde{\sE}_6$, $\tilde{\sE}_7$, $\tilde{\sE}_8$.
 The corresponding cluster algebras are categorified by the cluster category of a tame hereditary algebra of the corresponding type, and cluster variables correspond naturally to almost positive Schur roots. \item[(c)] certain orientations of the diagrams describing elliptic root systems of type $\sE_6^{(1,1)}, \sE_7^{(1,1)}$ resp.~$\sE_8^{(1,1)}$, see Figure~\ref{fig:ellipticR} above. \item[(d)] the Diagrams $\mathsf{X}_6$ and $\mathsf{X}_7$ recently discovered by Derksen and Owen~\cite{DO08}. \end{itemize}

-Note that also the exchange matrix associated to the quiver of type $\sD_{4}^{(1,1)}$ in Figure~\ref{fig:ellipticR} is mutation finite.
+Note also that the exchange matrix associated to the quiver of type $\sD_{4}^{(1,1)}$ in Figure~\ref{fig:ellipticR} is mutation finite.
 In fact, it corresponds in the setup of~\cite{FST} to the 2-sphere with 4 punctures.

 We give in this paper a uniform categorification of the cluster algebras associated to the Diagrams in Figure~\ref{fig:ellipticR}.
 To this end, we denote by $\coh \XX$ the category of coherent sheaves over a weighted projective line $\XX$ in the sense of Geigle-Lenzing \cite{GL87}, see also Section~\ref{sec:coh}.
 The orbit category $\cC_\XX :=\cDb(\coh\XX)/\euler{\tau^{-1}[1]}$, called the \emph{cluster category} associated to $\XX$, of the derived category $\cDb(\coh\XX)$ is a triangulated 2-Calabi-Yau category \cite{Ke05} admitting a cluster structure in the sense of \cite{BIRS}.
 Moreover, it is easy to see that $\coh\XX$ and $\cC_\XX$ have the same Auslander-Reiten quiver.
 An object $X$ in $\cC_\XX$ is called \emph{rigid} if $\Ext^1_\cC(X,X)=0$.